 The human skin is a complex ecosystem.
 Billions of skin cells are hosts to trillions of microorganisms, most of which belong on the skin and improve the health of the skin.
 Acne bacteria normally live in pores.
 They help the pore push excess oil out of the skin by consuming the fatty acids in sebum.

 Fat like the fat in sebum is not soluble in water and cannot be rinsed off the skin with water.
 Acne bacteria, however, convert waxy, oily sebum into some of the same kinds of fatty acids you can find in flaxseed oil and fish oil, and make propanoic acid as a byproduct.
-(The making of propanoic acid gives acne bacteria their scientific name, Propionibacterium acnes.)
+(The making of propanoic acid, also known as “propionic acid,” gives acne bacteria their scientific name, Propionibacterium acnes.)
 Thanks to acne bacteria, the thick and heavy sebum the skin makes to lubricate itself is transformed into smaller fatty acids and mild propanoic acid, which are water-soluble.
 For uncounted centuries before the invention of skin cleansers, bacteria made keeping the skin clean possible.

 Acne breaks out when acne bacteria get trapped in the bottom of a pore.
 Every skin pore also provides a passage to the surface of the skin for dead skin cells.
 Sometimes these skin cells clump together.
 When they get stuck in the pore, the acne bacteria beneath them run out of food and go dormant.
 As they start to go dormant, they also release chemicals that the immune system uses as a homing signal to release inflammatory chemicals.

 These chemicals destroy some of the bacteria, but the also sensitize the skin cells around them to immune destruction.
 Enough healthy skin dies that the pore opens up, after it has become red and inflamed.